Skip to content

 2. YouTube videos - AI models cite video content; descriptions are particularly important

-3. Reddit comments - Authentic participation (not spam) in relevant communities where your expertise applies
+3. Reddit comments - Authentic participation (not spam) in relevant communities where your expertise applies.
+Caveat: confirm Reddit is actually showing up in citations for your vertical before committing time here, since the platform’s weight varies sharply by category.

 10. Authenticity Over Optimisation (High Confidence)